chrelad/openlayers/readme-dev.md

 This document describes the process of cloning the central OpenLayers repository and making changes to it.
 It is really only relevant to developers who are currently core committers to the OpenLayers subversion repository.
-If you are interested in contributing to the future of OpenLayers, please clone the [central repository][1], make changes, and issue pull requests.
+If you are interested in contributing to the future of OpenLayers, please fork the [central repository][1], make changes, and issue pull requests.
 We welcome your contributions and appreciate the help!